Reading is (Still) Fundamental

 APRIL 12, 2010

 You see, the way things get built is changing rapidly.
+As we move forward, equity stakes in the product will change as groups of us (or others) work on the product.
 In record time, the Apple Store has accepted our iKan Personal Kanban app.

 Time Value of Money and The Psychological Value of Money